simonmichael/hledger/hledger-lib/doc/hledger_csv.5.m4.md

 `fields `*`FIELDNAME1`*, *`FIELDNAME2`*...

-This (a) names the CSV fields, in order (names may not contain whitespace, but may be omitted), and (b) assigns them to journal entry fields if you use any of these standard field names:
+This (a) names the CSV fields, in order (names may not contain whitespace; uninteresting names may be left blank), and (b) assigns them to journal entry fields if you use any of these standard field names:
 `date`, `date2`, `status`, `code`, `description`, `comment`, `account1`, `account2`, `amount`, `amount-in`, `amount-out`, `currency`.
 Eg: